 Goodnow Infirmary was built in 1909-10, in part, from a legacy of Mrs. E. A. Goodnow.
 Here are found wards, private rooms, and clinics for the use of the whole college group.

-Crawford House, named in honor of Attorney George W.

-Crawford of the class of 1900.
+Crawford House, named in honor of Attorney George W. Crawford of the class of 1900, houses faculty-staff women.